 User experience design is about pleasing your customers, including the people who come to your website, who can turn into leads based on how attractive your page looks.
-In this article we look at 7 Most Overlooked Aspects of UI and UX Design.
+Let’s now jump in and look at the 7 Most Overlooked Aspects of UI and UX Design.

-It takes the combination of the design department and coders to create the most intriguing designs, but because most of this work is done in the background, this essential service is often overlooked.
-Let’s look at a few to give you a clearer picture of this job description.
+It takes a combination of the design department and coders to create the most intriguing designs, but because most of this work is done in the background, this essential service is often overlooked.
+Let me look at a few to give you a clearer picture of the job description.

 Grabbing the User’s Attention

 The most crucial aspect of the user experience is to grab their attention right away, whether it’s with a catchphrase or a graphic.
 Being interesting can separate websites from being profitable or not.
 Your website has to create the best first impression possible.
 This will help your potential customers stay long term to browse your content.

 Website design professionals are keen on implementing measures to capture users’ attention in their masterpiece works, with search engine optimization (SEO) in mind.
 The aim of building professional websites is to engage people, turning them into prospects and, eventually, paying customers.
 You can accomplish this goal by adding clear paths for online users to take so they can easily convert for your business.

 The total experience of your customers is just as relevant as catching their attention.
 Designers like Clay Global, a UX design agency in San Francisco, aim to create a website that makes it easy for customers to find what they’re looking for, including natural to read headers, a search bar, and sub-categories for products.
 Even if the website looks shiny and attractive, your customers will click away if they find the layout too confusing or time-consuming to navigate.